tanshyi/hrse_ddpg/README.md

 1. Go to https://emanual.robotis.com/docs/en/platform/turtlebot3/machine_learning and follow the steps to install Ananconda, ROS dependency packages, tensorflow and Keras

-2. Follow the below instructions to uninstall and install numpy
+2. Follow the below commands to uninstall and install numpy

 	$ pip uninstall numpy